 Speaking of animals: the rate of extinctions – already increasing due to humanity – would increase even faster with further warming.
 Many animals require a fairly limited range of temperatures for survival.
 Warming trends would force migrations, changes in diet, and often mass death.

 Meanwhile, temperature increases would lead to great instability in local weather.
 Droughts would grow longer, and floods would become more intense.
 Disease would spread more easily, as tropical weather expands further from the equator, bringing insects with it.
-Ground level ozone increases also help to hold more particulate matter in the air.
-So the improvements we’ve seen in air pollution – especially in American cities – would be short-lived.
+Ground level ozone increases also help trap more particulate matter in the air.
+So, the improvements we’ve seen in air pollution – especially in American cities – would be short-lived.

 Some crops would do better in the short run, others would do worse, as growing seasons would lengthen.
 But the increased risk of drought would imperil any potential improvements.